xf-/fromage/README.md

 >
 > ![Default template rendering, Twitter Bootstrap without any CSS class names](Documentation/Screenshots/3.png)

+## Basic FAQ

+### Does it build on FlexForm XML - and why not relations/records?

+I'm glad you asked.
+The current version does indeed use FlexForm XML to store the settings content editors apply.
+Why not proper
+IRRE then?
+Simply because this is planned to be added to Flux with a script to automate migration.
+In other words: it's XML right now, but the final version will in fact be using proper IRRE (like every last other Flux implementation out there will, at that time, be able to do instead of using XML).

+### When will this be available?

+Also happy you asked __that__.
+The plan is: along with Flux 7.0 a stable version should be available.
+Flux 7.0 is scheduled to be released along with TYPO3 CMS 6.2 LTS (and will be optimised for it, too).

+### I really, really can't wait.
+I must try this - now!

+In that case, my impatient friend: [pull this merge request to your local repository](https://github.com/FluidTYPO3/flux/pull/376) and be ready to also pull and checkout the ``dev-namespaces`` branches of `EXT:fluidpages` and `EXT:fluidcontent`.
+After that, you most likely will receive a PHP warning about private/protected access to a static `$cache` variable; edit the class(es) throwing this error and remove the static `$cache` property.
+Check out this repository - on `master` - and clear all caches.
+You should now be able to insert a **Fromage: Form** plugin instance and configure its components.

+That's all the help you get at this time.
+Of course, in the not so distant future all you will need to do is download and install
+`EXT:fromage` and you will be all set to go.
+But right now, you still need a bit of skill and patience to get it running.

 ## Concept

 Fromage approaches forms by abstracting the concept of "forms" in a way that can be defined like this: